Research Themes

 • European and global networks for sustainable development and research in mountain areas

-• International research projects in Biospheres
+• International research projects such as Foradvise

 Upland Culture